99003756/NTEAM5_SDLC_CALCULATOR/README.md

 99003756 |A H Aruna  | Area , Volume Calculations   | 5     | 5   |11  |11
 99003758 | Sravan | Calculus,Factorial,Exponential   | 2     | 2   |11  |11

+## Challenges Faced and How Was It Overcome
+1. Valgrind was not running initially, after changing few things issue got resolved.